freebsd/freebsd-src/docs/CodeGenerator.rst

 that prints out a directive for each method (e.g. ``EmitValue -> .byte``), but MCObjectStreamer implements a full assembler.

+For target specific directives, the MCStreamer has a MCTargetStreamer instance.
+Each target that needs it defines a class that inherits from it and is a lot like MCStreamer itself: It has one method per directive and two classes that inherit from it, a target object streamer and a target asm streamer.
+The target asm streamer just prints it (``emitFnStart -> .fnstrart``), and the object streamer implement the assembler logic for it.

+To make llvm use these classes, the target initialization must call TargetRegistry::RegisterAsmStreamer and TargetRegistry::RegisterMCObjectStreamer passing callbacks that allocate the corresponding target streamer and pass it to createAsmStreamer or to the appropriate object streamer constructor.

 The ``MCContext`` class
 -----------------------